aasish-bodapati/ai-companion-v2/docs/Roadmap.md

 - Evaluate Postgres + pgvector for scale (keep SQLite+FAISS for local)
 - Insights: Weekly reviews (read-only), adherence analytics
 - Consider monetization experiments (paywalls, quotas, value metrics)

+Notes:
+- Fitness/nutrition features are deprecated for now; any wellness-related work is policy-gated and post-MVP only.
+- Supported trackers (hydration, mood, journal) may be considered after MVP with confirm-before-write and privacy controls.